RevenueHunt

 What about Shopify Legacy attribution?

 Legacy has a same-session attribution caveat (the customer has to add to cart from the results page and proceed to checkout in the same session) that doesn’t apply on Built for Shopify.
 If you’re on Legacy and most of your sales close on a later visit, lean on GA4 for the delayed-attribution recovery and treat the Built for Shopify approach as the goal once you migrate.
-The Shopify quiz revenue tracking guide walks both flows.
+The Shopify Legacy section above walks the setup and the GA4 section covers the delayed-attribution recovery.

 Why does Pixel under-report quiz revenue?